CRAB CLASS

 Crab Class x Brockton High School

-We kicked off Crab Class with Brockton High School’s Culinary Department.
+Crab Class kicked off with Brockton High School’s Culinary Department.
 Josh Berman of Little Fish RI taught students how to make Green Crab Bisque with Achiote and Guajillo while sharing his culinary journey and why he focuses on underutilized seafood.

 Crab Class x The Greene School